Free Things to Do this Christmas

 Tinsel Trail in Huntsville

 The Tinsel Trail at Big Spring Park in Huntsville is going to be bigger than ever this year!
 It's expanding across Church Street into Big Spring Park West.
 There will be pop up versions of the Downtown Craft Coffee Trail and other food trucks.
-November 24 through January 1. (photo by North Alabama Ambassador Robert Posey)
+November 27 through January 5. (photo by Robert Posey)

 Christmas trees line both sides of a small waterway along the Tinsel Trail in Huntsville, AL